 We have some Lonely Planet Prague facts: Prague is the largest city and the capital of the Czech Republic as well.
-Prague belongs to the 14th largest city in European Union (with its 1.24 milion people) and it used to be the capital of Bohemia.
+Prague belongs to the 14th largest city in European Union (with its 1.24 million people) and it used to be the capital of Bohemia.
 The city is located in the north-west part of the Czech Republic on the Vltava River.

 Lonely Planet: Prague is the pride of the Czech Republic

 Prague has a temperate climate with chilly winters and warm summers.
-To the honour of Prague we can add the fact that it has the lowest unemployment rate in the European Union.
-Prague became a political, cultural or economic centre of central Europe.
+To the honor of Prague we can add the fact that it has the lowest unemployment rate in the European Union.
+Prague became a political, cultural or economic center of central Europe.
 Prague was formed during the Romanesque, Gothic, Renaissance periods and it used to be capital of Holy Roman Emperors and so the Holy Roman Empire.
 After that Prague was significant city of the Habsburg Monarchy and after World War I – in 1918 – it became the capital of Czechoslovakia.

 Lonely Planet Prague -The role of the city